 In 2016 the police officers won the competition for the first time in its 22-year history, beating the firefighters by just 66 donations.
-Last year, in 2017, the firefighters took back the winning spot by only four blood donations.
+For the last two years, in 2017 and 2018, the firefighters took back the winning spot.
+In 2018 the firefighters won by 74 donations.
 This year either group has a strong chance to win.

 Those who come to donate blood during Battle of the Badges can receive gifts and prizes, including: